c-scalzo/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 #### What problem does Kafka help solve?
 Use a specific use case in your answer
 * Helpful resource: [Confluent Motivations and Use Cases](https://youtu.be/BsojaA1XnpM)

+Kafka helps streaming data systems to be fast and accurate.
+The most common example is banking and the improvements with mobile and internet banking processes.
+Another good example are cellphone notifications, from connected devices for event-driven apps like a code sent to a phone for 2 factor authentication.

 #### What is Kafka?
 * Helpful resource: [Kafka in 6 minutes](https://youtu.be/Ch5VhJzaoaI)